jclausen/cbmongodb/README.md

 	}
 	}).create();
 ```

-Once we've created the document, it will be returned as the active entity.
+Once we've created the document, it becomes the Active Entity.
 ```
 var is_loaded=person.loaded(); //will return true
 ```